adrian0010/KYC-application/README.md

 3. **PaddleOCR**: An OCR library developed by PaddlePaddle.
 4. **Pytesseract**: A Python wrapper for Google's Tesseract-OCR Engine.

+## Face Recognition

+The project uses the following tools for face recognition:

+1. **MTCNN**: A face detection tool that uses Multi-task Cascaded Convolutional Networks.
+2. **DeepFace**: A facial recognition and facial attribute analysis framework.

+### Face Detection

+The face detection process uses MTCNN to detect faces in the provided images.
+The detected faces are then processed and verified using DeepFace.

+### Face Verification

+The face verification process uses DeepFace to compare the detected faces from the ID image and the selfie image to determine if they belong to the same person.

 ## Installation

 1. Clone the repository: